2000bera/2000bera/README.md

 ## Hi there 👋

-I'm Layola — an aspiring **Data Scientist** passionate about turning data into insights.
+I'm Layola — learning how to be a **Data Scientist** passionate about turning data into insights.
 Currently, I'm building my skills in:

 - 🐍 Python for Data Science & Machine Learning (in progress in Udemy)